ImagingInformatics/hackathon-docs/apis/other-apis-and-standards.md

 Allows construction of FHIR object using a convenient user interface.

 ### [LOINC FHIR Terminology Server](https://loinc.org/fhir/)
-You can LOINC content programmatically.
+You can use LOINC content programmatically.
 Their server uses the terminology services defined by HL7's FHIR standard.

 ### [Radiology Gamuts Ontology API](http://www.gamuts.net/dev/)
 The Gamuts.net site provides a REST API to aid developers in using Radiology Gamuts Ontology information.